niner/Inline-Perl5/README.md

 ## Inherit from a Perl 5 class

-Inline::Perl5 creates a corresponding Perl 6 class for each Perl 5 module loaded via the <code>use Foo:from<Perl5></code> or <code>$p5.use('Foo')</code>
+Inline::Perl5 creates a corresponding Raku class for each Perl 5 module loaded via the <code>use Foo:from<Perl5></code> or <code>$p5.use('Foo')</code>
 mechanisms.

-You can subclass these automatically created classes as if they were original Perl 6 classes:
+You can subclass these automatically created classes as if they were original Raku classes:

 ```
     use Data::Dumper:from<Perl5>;